 How I (Affordably) Spiffed Up My Ugly Bathroom:

 As I have mentioned, when I first bought this house it was nasty AF.
-The former owner smoked and also seemingly never cleaned, even once.
+It had been smoked in for years and was very, very dirty.
 Both of these were highly apparent in the bathroom.
 I have literally no idea why but the two rooms in the house that smelled extra smokey were the guest room and the bathroom(?).
 There were also big splotches of old pee left for me by the toilet which I thought was really charming.

 So, first thing first was to clean.
 The shower was caked in 30 years worth of shampoo scum and I tried various methods to remove it.
 First was general soap and water, then bleach, then paint thinner (I know, I know – dumb).
 Finally, I was successful in scraping the build-up off with a putty knife.